 Its possibly best to invest in real estate in the winter as close to the new year as possible.
 The local real estate market may be affected by changes in the weather and seasonal activities.
 Spring and summer are great times to show buyers the area and homes as the weather is warmer.

-Because home buyers look mostly in the spring and summer, foreclosure auctions may be less attended in the winter months.
-This is due to new investors, similar to new buyers, not seeing the benefits of the area’s real estate market until the warmer summer weather arrives.
+Because home buyers look mostly in the spring and summer, foreclosure auctions are often sparsely attended in the winter months.
+This is because foreclosure buyers may not be able to rehab the property and get it on the market until the warmer spring or summer weather arrives.

 Foreclosure Auctions in the Spring